Red Riding Hood 2

 3. Gather the data in Excel

-6. Get sentiment analysis data from twinword
+6. Run sentiment analysis on data in twinword

 7. Compile in MS Word

-8. Colour sentiment to word in Illustrator
+8. Colour word according to sentiment value in Illustrator

 9. Style sentence and rhyme in Illustrator

-10. Get emotion analysis in twinword
+10. Run emotion analysis on data in twinword

 11. Compile in MS Word